“Morning Dew” Globe Pendant Lamp

 Manufacturer: To be appraised.

-Other versions: Made in several sizes.
+Other versions: The morning dew globe pendant lamp was made in several sizes.

 This globe pendant lamp has no label or whatsoever.
 Not even a logo in the socket.
 The globe is made of thick hand blown crystal glass.
 The edge on top is rounded by heat.
 Most of the time it is only cut.
 The electricity wire is reinforced with a steel cable because of the weight of the glass.